Isaiah Bradley: Fictional character biography

 Project: Rebirth begins as a collaboration between US, British and German scientists led by Dr. "Josef Reinstein" (real name Dr. Wilfred Nagel), and Dr. Koch.
 When World War II begins, Koch takes over the German program and Reinstein takes over the American program.
 Each attempts to recreate the super soldier serum which had previously turned Steve Rogers into Captain America a year prior to Pearl Harbor.
 Reinstein's early attempts to refine the formula are tested on African-Americans.
 Three hundred of these soldiers are taken from Camp Cathcart and subjected to potentially fatal experiments at an undisclosed location, as seen in Truth: Red, White & Black.
 Only five subjects survive the original trials.
 In the name of secrecy, US soldiers execute the camp's commander and hundreds of black soldiers left behind at Camp Cathcart.
 The government tells the families of the three hundred subjects that their loved ones had died in battle.

 Due to field missions in Europe and internal strife, Bradley emerges the sole survivor of his test group.
 He steals a spare costume and a shield intended for Captain America before he engages in a suicide mission to destroy the Super Soldier efforts of the Nazis at the Schwarzebitte concentration camp.
 There, he is able to assassinate Koch, but the mission ends when the Germans capture Bradley.
-Nazi interest in the American supersoldier is high; he is even brought before the Führer himself who decides to dissect him in order to reverse engineer his powers and send the spare parts back to America as a message.
+Nazi interest in the American supersoldier is high; he is even brought before the Führer himself who decides to dissect him to reverse engineer his powers and send the spare parts back to America as a message.
 Bradley is later rescued by German insurgents, only to be court-martialed and imprisoned at Leavenworth around 1943.
 In 1960, Bradley is pardoned by President Eisenhower and released.

 Considered to be the "Black Captain America", Isaiah Bradley is depicted as an underground legend among much of the African-American community in the Marvel Universe.
 A number of the most noted Africans and African-Americans of the twentieth century's last four decades visit Bradley as a sign of respect and, in many cases, hero worship.
 He receives visits from Malcolm X, Richard Pryor, Muhammad Ali, Angela Davis, Alex Haley, Nelson Mandela, and Colin Powell.
 Outside the Black community, he remains largely unknown.
-When he arrives as a special guest at the wedding of Storm and Black Panther, several African-American heroes are awestruck, including Luke Cage (who describes him as "the first me"), Goliath, Monica Rambeau, Triathlon, and Falcon.
-Canadian-born Wolverine is totally unaware of the man's identity or importance.
+When he arrives as a special guest at the wedding of Storm and Black Panther, several African-American heroes are awestruck, including Luke Cage, Goliath, Monica Rambeau, Triathlon, and Falcon.
+Canadian-born Wolverine is unaware of his identity or importance.